translate/pootle/docs/upstream_differences.rst

 - When going through all units in the translation editor, users will be automatically redirected back to overview.

+- When using the *My submissions* and *My suggestions* filters, units can be sorted according to the date.

 - The Wikipedia lookup backend has been removed.